Wayfear/Wayfear.github.io/_pages/services.md

 ### Volunteer

+- ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD) 2023
-- 2022 The Conference on Information and Knowledge Management (CIKM)
+- The Conference on Information and Knowledge Management (CIKM) 2022
+- International Conference on Machine Learning (ICML) 2021

 <!-- ## Paper Reading